Deep Thinking by Markov Chain of Continuous Thoughts: Conclusion

 \section{Conclusion}

-In this work, we introduced {\ModelName}, a new paradigm that models reasoning of LLMs as a hidden Markov chain of continuous thoughts.
-Through extensive experiments, we showed that {\ModelName} not only surpasses existing continuous reasoning methods but also, for the first time, outperforms token-based CoT while providing substantial inference speedup.
+In this work, we introduced {\ModelName}, an improvement of the transformer architecture that performs stepwise reasoning entirely in a continuous space, modeled as a hidden Markov chain.
+Through extensive experiments, we showed that {\ModelName} not only surpasses traditional transformers but also outperforms existing continuous reasoning methods while providing substantial inference speedup.
 Looking ahead, our top priority is to verify the effectiveness of {\ModelName} when pretrained on massive corpus and develop dedicated reinforcement learning algorithms for the post-training of {\ModelName}.
-We will also explore more advanced NAR strategies to further improve the efficiency of {\ModelName}.
 For more discussions about this work's limitations and future directions, please refer to Appendix~\ref{appen:limit}.